The One with... the two kids.

 Two boys in the Australian Outback, Tony and Bob, are playing their favourite game — International Rescue!
 And look at this — their dad just bought them a pair of real-live radios!

 Unfortunately, Thunderbird 5 tracks all radio transmissions, and the kids' game is sufficiently convincing to send the Thunderbirds haring to their rescue.
 The boys are given a tour of the island and warned not to use their radios again.
-A news paper article about the whole thing attracts the attention of The Hood, who realizes the "Weather staton" that Mr. Williams, the boys dad, runs, is actually a top secret research center that has just received some photographs from a spy satellite.
+A news paper article about the whole thing attracts the attention of The Hood, who realizes the 'weather station' that Mr. Williams, the boys' dad, runs, is actually a top secret research center that has just received some photographs from a spy satellite.
 Hood lures the boys into a cave, which he blows shut behind them.
-The Hood's plan is to use the boys' absence to allow him to access to the photo's.
+The Hood's plan is to use the boys' absence to allow him to access to the photos.
 Alas, when the boys call for assistance, their distress call is dismissed by International Rescue.
 Will International Rescue recognise their mistake in time?

-- Chase Scene: Between The Hood in his car and Scott on his hover bike.
+- Chase Scene: Between The Hood in his car and Scott on his Hover Bike.

-- Crying Wolf: Naturally, although the boys didn't do it on purpose since they had no idea their radio's could actually be picked up by International Rescue.
+- Crying Wolf: Naturally, although the boys didn't do it on purpose since they had no idea their radios could actually be picked up by International Rescue.

-- Would Hurt a Child: The Hood has absolutely no qualms about trapping two young boys in an old mine (and possibly kill them in the process) to get them out of the way.
+- Would Hurt a Child: The Hood has absolutely no qualms about trapping two young boys in an old mine (and possibly killing them in the process) to get them out of the way.

 - You Have to Believe Me!: because of their fake call earlier, IR does not believe the Williams boys when they call for help while being in actual trouble.
 It's only after they receive another distress call from Mr. Williams' superior that they realize the boys are in real danger.